-• Hemlibra became available under national supply arrangements on 2 November 2020.
+On 2 November 2020, Hemlibra became available under national supply arrangements.

 Background

 All Australian governments have agreed to fund Roche’s Hemlibra (also known as emicizumab) under the national blood arrangements.
-This followed consideration of a proposal from Roche by the National Blood Authority (NBA) in accordance with Schedule 4 of the National Blood Agreement, including an assessment by the Medical Services Advisory Committee (MSAC) to ensure comparative safety, clinical effectiveness, and cost effectiveness.
+This followed consideration of a proposal from Roche by the NBA in accordance with Schedule 4 of the National Blood Agreement, including an assessment by the Medical Services Advisory Committee (MSAC) to ensure comparative safety, clinical effectiveness, and cost effectiveness.

 MSAC recommended public funding of Hemlibra under the national blood arrangements to prevent or reduce the frequency of bleeding in severe or moderate haemophilia A patients without inhibitors, and in haemophilia A patients with inhibitors.